bnlrnz/xsite_ue/README.md

 ## Demo Application
-You can find a preconfigured demo project here: [xsite_ue_example](https://github.com/bnlrnz/xsite_ue_example)
+You can find a preconfigured demo project here: [xsite_ue_example](https://github.com/bnlrnz/xsite_ue_example) The demo project also contains some example configuration files.

 ## Installation
 Clone into "Plugins" folder (if it is not there, create it in your project root) of your Unreal Engine Project or add as submodule.
 Initialize and pull git lfs.